liufuxiao/Upload-code/README.md

 # 2. Format of the submitting utterance

-You have to submit the utterance as JSON.
+Submit the utterance as JSON.
+You have to write it carefully or JSON.parse() will send a err.

 ### A example of Microsoft: